Visitors to our websites

 Call our office

-If you call our support line, we will already have your information stored in our customer database.
+If you call our support line, we may already have your information stored in our customer database.
 We may use this information to verify your identity before helping with your enquiry.
 We will update our records with details of your query and if required note information that was given to you.
 If you call our us and are a potential customer, we will ask for the minimal information we need to provide any information relating to your call.
 The details will be stored in our CRM for the purposes of following up with you further to the discussion; if you become a customer your details will be stored in our CRM (Customer Relationship Management) System.

 Any emails we receive are stored locally on our computers within our email client.
 Access to them is protected via Windows User accounts and we also use Windows Encryption.
 We also scan the email for viruses when it arrives on our servers and again before it is delivered to our local computers.
 All our email services are provided by Office 365.